ABOUT

 The NIHR HRC in Paediatrics and Child Health continues NIHR CYP MedTech’s work, with a specific focus on the adoption and commercialisation of health technologies for children and young people across the early life course (0-25 years).

 The 14 NIHR HRCs launched on 01 April 2024 and will run for five years.
-The NIHR HRC in Paediatrics and Child Health will receive £3 million in total from the NIHR across the five years to deliver our objectives.
+The NIHR HRC in Paediatrics and Child Health will receive £3 million from the NIHR across five years.

 The NIHR HRC in Paediatrics and Child Health is closely linked with the National Centre for Child Health Technology (NCCHT), which is due to open in 2026.

-The NCCHT will be a world-class facility, led by Sheffield Children’s NHS Foundation Trust, aiming to create healthier futures through technology and innovation.
+The NCCHT will be a world-class facility, led by Sheffield Children’s NHS Foundation Trust, aiming to create healthier futures for children and young people through technology and innovation.